Mathématique: Chapter 59

 “My mom taught me never to take Latin from strangers,” GSK said.

-“MIT,” GSK said.
+“MIT,” GSK answered.

 “Ah, very nice,” Sheppard said.
 “Now look.
 I just met you.
 And this is crazy.
 But here’s the favor.
-This book is heavy.
-So take it with you maybe?
+This book is heavy, so take it with you maybe?
 I’m tired of carrying it around.
 Hand it off to the first guy you see who looks like he knows his way around a wave function?”

 Immediately, the kid flipped it open to read it.

 Young was distracted by a pressure on the top of his foot.
 He looked across the table to find Ginn giving him a worried expression.
 She glanced at his phone.
+He picked it up.

 Ginn: Still strongly suspect they’re LA